George Gregan: 2007

 Gregan played his last home game with the Brumbies on 28 April 2007; leading his team to a victory over the Canterbury Crusaders.
 Fittingly, this was also the last home game for his teammate Stephen Larkham.
 The two were farewelled with the announcement that a stand at Canberra Stadium would be named after them.

 Gregan was again selected as part of the Wallabies squad for the 2007 home tests against Wales and Fiji and the Tri-Nations Series, although he was no longer the Captain of the team and was on the reserves bench behind Matt Giteau for the Tests against Wales.
 Gregan did regain his starting spot for the first Tri-Nations game against South Africa, showing his class and longevity.
 The Wallabies' co-Captains were Phil Waugh and Stirling Mortlock but Waugh was dropped to the bench during the Tri-Nations in place of Gregan's Brumbies teammate George Smith, elevating Mortlock to the captaincy.

 In June 2007, Greg Growden, Chief Rugby Correspondent for the Sydney Morning Herald said that "several high-ranking Australian Rugby Union sources told the Herald that Gregan was the "raging hot favourite" to be Australia's World Cup captain" However, when the World Cup squad was announced, Mortlock was named Captain, whilst Waugh and Gregan were named vice captains.

 In the 2007 Rugby World Cup - Pool B match against Fiji, he equalled Will Carling's record of captaining an international side for 59 times and in the 2009 Tri Nations Series Springbok John Smit equalled and beaten his (as well as Carling) record in tests between New Zealand in Bloemfontein and Durban respectively.
+On 6 October 2007, Gregan played his final match for the Wallabies in the quarter-final against England, where they suffered a narrow 12–10 defeat.

 Post-Australia

 On 18 June 2008, it was announced that he had joined Suntory Sungoliath in Japan, following a season at RC Toulonnais in the French Top 14.

+In 2011, Gregan announced his retirement from professional rugby.